 As with any game, there are rules, however for this particular game the most important rule is don't ruin the game for anyone else.
 As Thomas Dambo asks: 'if you find a Giant, please share your experience with others, but don't spoil the game for them.'
+We recommend contacting Mandurah Visitor Centre on 08 9550 3999 to check trails for accessibility regularly throughout the year, as different seasons can have an impact on their condition.
+GIANTS

-"First the sun must hit the ocean so the ocean turns to clouds"
+"First the sun must hit the ocean so the ocean turns to clouds" SANTI IKTO

-SANTI IKTO

-FIND SANTI IKTO AT KOOLYININAP (HALLS HEAD)

-In the beginning.....
+FIND SANTI IKTO AT KOOLYININAP (HALLS HEAD) In the beginning.....